david-ta-ming/quadrivium/README.md

 # Quadrivium

-A Java library for finding magic squares using parallel evolutionary algorithms.
+A high-performance Java library that implements parallel evolutionary algorithms for discovering magic squares.
+This solution demonstrates the application of modern parallel computing techniques to combinatorial optimization problems.

 ## Overview

-Quadrivium is a high-performance tool for generating magic squares of arbitrary size.
-It uses a parallel evolutionary algorithm approach to efficiently search for valid magic square solutions.
+Quadrivium is an advanced tool for generating magic squares of arbitrary size.
+It employs parallel evolutionary algorithms to efficiently search for valid magic square solutions, leveraging multiple CPU cores to explore the solution space.

 A magic square is an n×n square matrix where:
 - Contains all numbers from 1 to n²